Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Introduction

-By a result of Brock (Theorem \ref{thm : brockqisom}) the Bers pants decompositions along a WP geodesic trace a quasi-geodesic in the pants graph of the surface.
-When such a quasi-geodesic and a hierarchy path $\rho$ fellow travel each other (see Definition \ref{def : fellowtr}) there is a correspondence between the parameters of the hierarchy path and the parameters of the WP geodesic, which is roughly the nearest point correspondence of fellow traveling paths.
+By a result of Jeff Brock (Theorem \ref{thm : brockqisom}) the Bers pants decompositions along a WP geodesic $g$ trace a quasi-geodesic $Q(g)$ in the pants graph of the surface.
+When $Q(g)$ and a hierarchy path $\rho$ fellow travel (see Definition \ref{def : fellowtr}) there is a correspondence between the parameters of the hierarchy path and the parameters of the WP geodesic $g$, which roughly speaking is the nearest point correspondence of fellow traveling paths.
 In this situation we use the hierarchy machinery to determine the itinerary of WP geodesics.
-An example is visiting the region where the curves in $\partial{Z}$ are short over the time interval corresponding to $J_{Z}$.
+For example, let $U_{\epsilon}(\partial{Z})$ be the thin part of the Teichm\"{u}ller space where all of the boundary curves of a subsurface $Z$ are shorter than $\epsilon$.
+Then we show that $g$ visits $U_{\epsilon}(\partial{Z})$ over a suitably shrunk subinterval of $g$ that corresponds to $J_{Z}$.

 An $\it{A-narrow}$ condition on the end invariant $(\nu^{-}, \nu^{+})$ is a constraint on the set of subsurfaces with big subsurface coefficient.
 More precisely, the pair is $A-$narrow if every non-annular subsurface $Z \subseteq S$ with